Pimcore: Web Content Management (CMS)

 CMS functionalities are based on the media-neutral management of data and the support of the single-source and multi-channel publishing principle.
 Pimcore can therefore be used to create and manage cross-media and cross-channel content that can be consumed on digital devices (desktop, mobile, tablet) as well as offline at POS and in print.

-Digitales Asset Management (DAM)
+Digital Asset Management (DAM)

 DAM functionalities include centralized management, classification and conversion of digital media in any format and size.
 The objective is to simplify the management of media and deliver the right media in the appropriate formats to the relevant output channels.

 E-Commerce-Framework

 The e-commerce framework is a component-based development framework to rapidly develop flexible B2B and B2C e-commerce applications.

 Customer Data Framework

-The Customer Data Framework is a component-based development framework to rapidly develop applications for customer data management, customer data segmentation, personalization and marketing automation.
+The Customer Data Framework is a component-based development framework to rapidly develop applications for customer data management, customer data segmentation, personalisation and marketing automation.